SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 People expect a camera might point their way if they’re taking part in public events such as parades or sports.
 In those cases, ‘playing to the camera’ is often part of the event.
 But on an ordinary day, just walking through town as a photographer, aiming your lens at strangers could be construed as a breach of the privacy perimeter.

-Me, I love street photography – both as a fan of other people’s work and shooting my own.
+Street photography themes for me are fascinating, I love it – both as a fan of other people’s work and shooting my own.
 I developed the enjoyment long before realising street photography was even a thing.

 I’ve been asked a number of times over recent years for street photography tips, so here are my own personal top 10.